0 people follow this city

 Get a monitor and contribute air quality data in your city.Become a contributor

 (local time)SEE WORLD AQI RANKING

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Mississauga air currently meets the WHO annual air quality guideline value
+PM2.5 concentration in Mississauga is currently 1.2 times the WHO annual air quality guideline value

 Good 20 US AQI